ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureLanding.rst

 IProcedureLanding
 =================

-.. py:class:: IProcedureLanding
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureLanding

    object

    Interface used to access the options for a landing procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureLanding

 Overview
 --------